 If the child in the matter is under one year of age, and the other parent either cannot be found or has expressed no objection to relinquishing parental rights, an adoption may proceed without any court hearing.

 Get Help During Your Voluntary Relinquishment Process

 No matter the circumstances, it’s never easy deciding to terminate parental rights to your child.
 Before you take any drastic steps, talk to a family law attorney about your legal options.
 If you ultimately decide that you want to move forward with relinquishment, the Family Law Team at Robinson & Henry can help you navigate this sensitive process.
-Call 303-688-0944 for your free case assessment.
+Call 303-688-0944 for your case assessment.